Bloodline Recap: Easy Breezy

 Cut to five months later.
 Where’s everyone at?

-• John and Diana (Jacinda Barrett) are still separated, and John looks like total shit, like he hasn’t had a good night sleep since that funeral speech.
+• John and Diana (Jacinda Barrett) are still separated, and John looks like total shit — like he hasn’t had a good night sleep since that funeral speech.

 • Kevin and Belle (Katie Finneran) had their baby and the cop killer seems to actually be in a really good place.
 We know that won’t last.